-The Chevron Corporation is the United States' second largest oil company behind ExxonMobil.
+The Chevron Corporation is one of the United States' largest oil companies.
 Like most oil corporations, Chevron's roots can be traced back to the late 19th century, which includes several mergers that have propelled Chevron into the petroleum giant role that the company enjoys today.

 Being a very large company, Chevron is always looking for people to fill open positions - both in the U.S. and abroad in countries such as Saudi Arabia, the United Kingdom, and Nigeria.
 Chevron jobs are open to experienced professionals, recent college graduates, as well as students seeking oil industry internships.
 Chevron offers excellent benefits such as a retirement plan, health insurance, and vacation time off.
 At Chevron, they emphasize career growth including the opportunity to move within the company.

 The Chevron job board includes information about the company, their mission statement, and the ability to search for open jobs at Chevron locations around the world.

 History of Chevron

 The Chevron Corporation's beginnings can be traced back to California in 1879, where oil was discovered north of Los Angeles at Pico Canyon.
 These discoveries initiated the formation of the Pacific Coast Oil Company.
 This company later became Standard Oil of California and was eventually renamed the Chevron Corporation.